bk/wmk/readme.md

 (including the parts supplied by the Mako template).
 A shortcode which needs either of these must place a (potential) placeholder in the Markdown source as well as a callback in `page.POSTPROCESS`.
-Each callback in this list will be called just before the generated HTML is written to `htdocs/`, receiving the full HTML as a first argument followed by the rest of the context for the page.
+Each callback in this list will be called just before the generated HTML is written to `htdocs/` (or, in the case of a cached page, after Markdown processing but right before the Mako layout template is called), receiving the full HTML as a first argument followed by the rest of the context for the page.
 Examples of such shortcodes are `linkto` and `pagelist`, described below.
 (For more on `page.POSTPROCESS` and `page.PREPROCESS`, see the "Site and page variables" section below).

 Here is an example of a shortcode in Markdown: